0xadam/SE3ProjectA/README.md

 ## Further Information

-within the docs subfolder of the project is the developement guide and javadoc files which give details regarding our choices throughout the creation on the project as well as code information.
+Within the docs subfolder of the project is the developement guide and javadoc files which give details regarding our choices throughout the creation on the project as well as code information.